 A well-defined risk management system/programme for reviewing tailings safety is in place at the KHM PDF.
-This proactively identifies, interprets and addresses risks related to the management and operation of the PDF throughout its life cycle.
+This proactively identifies, interprets and addresses risks in managing and operating the PDF throughout its life cycle.

 A system of managing and monitoring critical parameters ensures the PDF is operated safely and efficiently, in accordance with good environmental practice and in a manner guided by legislation (Mine Health and Safety Act or MHSA).
-Critical parameters are monitored and targets set are defined in the PDF's operations, maintenance and surveillance (OMS) manual, with actual values reported in monthly PDF surveillance and compliance reports.
+Critical parameters are monitored, and targets set are defined in the PDF's operations. maintenance and surveillance (OMS) manual, with actual values reported in monthly PDF surveillance and compliance reports.

-Substantial work has been done in the last twenty-four (24) months to understand the stability of the Khumani Mine PDF.
-A geotechnical investigation, involving both in-situ and laboratory testing, was conducted and an assessment for seismic liquefaction triggering was also done.
-The assessments adhered to the principles and requirements of the GISTM.
+Substantial work has been done in the last 24 months to understand the stability of the Khumani Mine PDF.
+A geotechnical investigation, involving both in-situ and laboratory testing, was conducted and an assessment for seismic liquefaction triggering was done.
+The assessments adhered to the principles and requirements of GISTM.

 The fieldwork component of the investigation included cone penetration testing (CPTu) with pore water pressure measurements, including dissipation tests, and seismic cone penetration testing (SCPTu).
-The laboratory testing included particle size distribution tests, foundation indicator tests, slurry consolidometer tests as well as drained and undrained triaxial compression testing.
+The laboratory testing included particle-size distribution tests, foundation indicator tests, slurry consolidometer tests as well as drained and undrained triaxial compression testing.
 This material and stability assessment was completed in March 2023.

-Based on the in-depth stability assessment the overall stability and liquefaction risk on Khumani's PDF was found to be low.
+Based on the in-depth stability assessment, the overall stability and liquefaction risk on Khumani's PDF was found to be low.

-Risks identified for the Khumani PDF are failure due to overtopping and foundation failure due to dolomitic instability (sinkhole formation).
-These are credible catastrophic failure modes but are not associated with the probability of this event occurring and do not reflect the facility's safety.
+The failure mode identified for the Khumani PDF is failure due to overtopping - pool overtops crest.
+This is a credible catastrophic failure mode, but is not associated with the probability of this event occurring and having credible failure modes is not a reflection of facility safety.

-The continuous risk assessments, implementation of preventative operational controls and the potential failure modes analysis on the KHM PDF support the principle of ALARP - as low as reasonably practicable - to further reduce potential consequence to people and the environment downstream of the facility.
+Continuous risk assessments. implementation of preventative operational controls and potential failure-modes analysis on the KHM PDF support the principle of ALARP - as low as reasonably practicable - to further reduce potential consequence to people and the environment downstream of the and inundation study for the Khumani Mine PDF is based on credible catastrophic failure mechanisms.
+The purpose of the dam-breach assessment is to evaluate the potential downstream impact of a hypothetical breach in the Khumani PDF.
+The breach analysis was conducted for the current crest-wall elevation and expected final crest-wall elevation.

-Summary of impact assessments and human exposure and vulnerability to tailings facility credible flow failure scenarios
+Summary of impact assessments and human exposure and vulnerability to tailings facility credible flow-failure scenarios The current dam-breach analysis